 Rated moderately difficult, Maha’ulepu Heritage Trail is a fun seaside route that’s sure to have you breaking a sweat at one point or another.

-And bonus points if you happen to be around in winter – prime whale watching awaits!
-An adventure indeed.
+And bonus points if you happen to be around in winter – it’s prime for whale watching!

 With its striking cliffs and lush valleys that seem like something out of a postcard, the Na Pali Coast is one sightseeing adventure you won’t forget in a hurry.